 Page 13

-“You know, of course, we can’t treat Rhonda any longer unless you leave her here full time.”
+"You know we can’t treat Rhonda any longer unless you leave her here full time."
+This once smiling person suddenly had become detailed and cunning I felt.

 For a moment I dropped my eyes to the Swedish lace around Rhonda’s dress.
 Something about the power this bit of fabric had to resist stress gave me strength.
 Maybe it was only machine made but certainly the original artisan’s work had been caught and rendered intricately beautiful.
 It wasn’t the delicate lace of a Spanish lady but had a heavier and more durable look to it.
-I couldn’t have voiced my opinion at the time as to how I felt about it but for some reason it represented a depth of caring and desire to create something of value for whoever picked it up and was to be pleasured by it.
+I couldn’t have voiced my opinion at the time as to how I felt but for some reason the lace represented a depth of caring and desire to create something of value for whoever picked it up so they could be pleasured by it.
 Certainly if a cold set of threads could be worked into an art piece then why couldn’t something as complex as flesh and blood be valuable?

 With no sound made from my voice tears began rushing down the sides of my face and I was embarrassed but there was no stopping the flow.
-Without a word, I stood up and with Rhonda in my arms I turned and walked straight away from the office, down the hallway, through the front door and to my car.
+Without a word, I stood up.
+With Rhonda in my arms I turned and walked straight away from the office, down the hallway, through the front door and to my car.
 I don’t remember driving home, changing Rhonda into play clothes, and leaving the house with her in the stroller.
-When the strange neighborhood around me brought the realization that I had been walking for a length a time and this was the time I began to think.
+When the strange neighborhood around me brought the realization that I had been walking for a length a time.
+This was the time I began to think.

 “I must call Uncle Dennis.
 He will know what to do.”
 I was admitting that this was more than I knew how to handle.